EscolaLMS/Templates/README.md

 So far this is a straightforward implementation that use [strtr](https://www.php.net/manual/en/function.strtr.php).

 Each template is defined by
-- type: so far Email or PDF
+- `type`: so far Email or PDF
-- vars_set: which variable set it contains
+- `vars_set`: which variable set it contains
-- validation: eg. Confirmation email must contain Confirmation URL Link.
+- `validation`: eg. Confirmation email must contain Confirmation URL Link.

 ## Variable Set